-Washer/Dryer (Optional)
+Washer/Dryer (if equipped)

-The plumbing and other preparations for the installation of a compact one piece washer and dryer are standard features on this coach.
+The plumbing and other preparations for the installation of a compact one-piece washer and dryer are standard features on this coach.
 To have the washer and dryer factory installed is an option.
 The washers and dryers used by Newmar function as those in a home, operating on 120 volt electricity.
-For more detailed information on the operating instructions, read the appliance owner's manual in the Owner's Information Package.
+For more detailed information on the operating instructions, read the appliance Owner's Manual in the Owner's Information Package.